shelleywong/CSCI211-Course-Materials/Labs/lab07.md

 ## Testing

-Check your results against the three test cases that are available in your 211-starter-pack/211/lab07_dstack/tests.
+Check your results against the three test cases that are available in your 211-starter-pack/211/lab07_dstack/tests directory.

 ## Turning In

-Turn in dstack.h, dstack.cpp, and reverse.cpp (turn in reverse.cpp even if you use my version--this allows you to change it if you want to).
+Submit dstack.h, dstack.cpp, and reverse.cpp to Turnin (turn in reverse.cpp even if you use my version -- this allows you to change it if you want to).